OpenBazaar/official_site/_posts/blog/2018-10-17/2018-10-17-Hacktoberfest-with-OpenBazaar-Help-Make-Trade-Free-Get-Rewards.markdown

 social_image: Hacktoberfest_2018_poster1_1600x850.png
 ---

-We believe open source is important, which is why we’re excited about participating in  [Hacktoberfest](https://hacktoberfest.digitalocean.com/details) this year.
+We believe collaboration and individual empowerment are important which is why we love digital currencies like Bitcoin, and why we built OpenBazaar as an open source marketplace.
+We support events that bring together people from all around the world to encourage them to create and we’re excited about participating in [Hacktoberfest](https://hacktoberfest.digitalocean.com/details) this year.

 ![Hacktoberfest with OpenBazaar: Help Make Trade Free, Get Rewards](Hacktoberfest_2018_poster1_1600x850.png "Hacktoberfest with OpenBazaar: Help Make Trade Free, Get Rewards")